 Do you know how well your business is performing?
 Many business owners believe the answer to this question is “yes”.
-However, as your company grows it may be more of a challenge to consistently assess business performance.
-You will want simple meaningful measures which can be communicated with staff and shared across your managerial team.
-This is where Key Performance Indicators (KPIs) fit in.
+However, as your company grows, it may be more of a challenge to consistently assess business performance.

 In this introductory guide, we break down what KPIs are and why they’re important, what makes a good KPI, and some of the main areas that are commonly measured.

 Put simply, KPIs are measurable values that can be used to assess the performance of a company or its activities.
 They can be a powerful tool in helping you determine how effectively your business is achieving its objectives, and they are displayed in a clear, concise numerical format.